 The following guideline outlines the process that the MRS faculty (didactic/clinical) follow once a student has been identified as being in academic or clinical difficulty.
-For any student in difficulty counselling and/or academic support services can be accessed at either the U of T Office of Health Professions Student Affairs https://md.utoronto.ca/OHPSA and/or Michener's Student Success Network https://michener.ca/students/student-success-network/.
+For any student in difficulty counselling and/or academic support services can be accessed at either the U of T Office of Learner Affairs and/or Michener's Student Success Network.